pepkit/looper/docs/pipeline-interface-specification.md

     size_dependent_variables: resources-sample.tsv
 ```

 The `resources-sample.tsv` file consists of a file with at least 1 column called `max_file_size`.
-Any other columns will then be added.
+Add any other columns you wish, each one will represent a new attribute added to the `compute` namespace and available for use in your command template.
+Here's an example:

 ```tsv
 max_file_size cores mem time